|

 profound, and his efforts have brought us through the labyrinth

 to a greater understanding of ourselves.
+Notes: (1) Robert Morgan,

 ed.
 Art and Performance: Gary Hill (Baltimore and London: Johns